Donate now

 3. HEADSpAcE

-The Translational Studies of Head and Neck Cancer in South America and Europe (HEADSpAcE) project is a unique study that will investigate multiple reasons for the poor prognosis of head and neck cancers, including individual and structural reasons for late diagnosis.
-A major reason for the high mortality rate of head and neck cancers is the late stage at diagnosis for many patients.
-The impact of HEADSpAcE will be to elucidate reasons for late diagnosis and reduce the proportion of head and neck cancers that are diagnosed at a very late stage.
+The Translational Studies of Head and Neck Cancer in South America and Europe (HEADSpAcE) project investigates multiple reasons for the poor prognosis of head and neck cancers, including individual and structural reasons for late diagnosis.
+Its impact is to elucidate reasons for late diagnosis and reduce the proportion of head and neck cancers diagnosed at a very late stage.
 Guidelines will be developed for implementation in clinical care.
 HEADSpAcE is funded by the European Commission and brings together a consortium of 18 partner institutions from four continents.

 4. Integrative Analysis of Lung Cancer Etiology and Risk

-This project focuses on evaluating a comprehensive panel of biomarkers of lung cancer risk that have been implicated in previous studies and the extent to which they may inform risk prediction.
-This is achieved by bringing together data from ongoing large-scale biomarker studies and conducting a comprehensive analysis of promising risk biomarkers within the Lung Cancer Cohort Consortium (LC3).
+This project focuses on evaluating a comprehensive panel of biomarkers of lung cancer risk and their ability to inform risk prediction by integrating data from large-scale biomarker studies within the Lung Cancer Cohort Consortium (LC3).

 5. Mutographs project

-The Mutographs research project aims to advance the understanding of the causes of cancer through studies of mutational signatures by (i) elucidating the causes of major global geographical and temporal differences in cancer incidence through the study of mutational signatures, (ii) identifying and characterizing the biological processes underlying mutational signatures, and (iii) surveying and monitoring mutagenic exposures in normal cells in humans through mutational signature analysis.
+The Mutographs research project aims to advance understanding of the causes of cancer through studies of mutational signatures, elucidating geographical and temporal differences in cancer incidence, characterizing biological processes underlying mutational signatures, and monitoring mutagenic exposures in normal human cells.

 Close Reading Mode